dniel/blogr-pve/doc/setup_jenkins.md

 ![The Puppet Apply pipeline](blogr-pve-job.png)

-The UI in the screenshots are from the really nice looking [Blue Ocean](https://jenkins.io/projects/blueocean/)
+The really nice looking UI in the screenshots are from the Jenkins project [Blue Ocean](https://jenkins.io/projects/blueocean/)